 Police Department Chaplain

-Pastor Gray serves as the Police Chaplain for the Carbondale Police Department and provides spiritual care to our community and officers.
+Pastor Weeks serves as a Police Chaplain for the Carbondale Police Department and provides spiritual care to our community and officers.

 Saluki Cares at SIU

 Our pastors are involved with Southern Illinois University’s Saluki Cares program.
 Saluki Cares is an early alert initiative composed of professionals from different areas of campus life who work with students on a regular basis.
 The program facilitates and coordinates a University-wide program of care and support for students in distress.